-These 10 HR solutions for small businesses will help your company recognise positive and negative impact of a variety of behaviours, giving leaders a data-driven grasp of priorities so that they can focus their efforts where it counts the most.
+These 10 HR solutions for small businesses will help your company recognise the positive and negative impacts of a variety of behaviours, giving leaders a data-driven grasp of priorities so that they can focus their efforts where it counts the most.

 1. Utilising onboarding and offboarding processes

 Small businesses have an additional challenge when hiring new employees compared to larger companies as they don’t have the luxury of carrying ineffective new hires for long.
 To combat this, implementing smooth onboarding processes which feature streamlined induction and probation tools allows HR leaders to bring new employees up to speed quickly on how the company operates and the requirements of their role.

 Digital HR tools are also essential for managing relevant documentation and are increasingly replacing the traditional filing cabinets loaded with paperwork.
 Contracts, payroll information, employee handbooks and a host of additional documentation can be logged on your company’s performance management tools, while templates for both onboarding and offboarding can offer a consistent workflow while providing new hires with the relevant company policies and procedures.

 Once a new employee has joined the team, it’s vital they get the appropriate training required for their role, whether this is bringing them up to speed on the methods expected in their role or teaching them how to use your company’s internal systems.